Welcome to the oven!

 Vomit bags not provided

 They weren’t kidding!
-But it’s a beautiful drive, as well as being the route Lewis and Clark traveled a couple centuries ago.
-Of course they had it comparatively easy, traveling with only one dog.
+But it’s a beautiful drive, as well as being the route Lewis and Clark traveled a couple of centuries ago.
+Of course, they had it comparatively easy, traveling with only one dog.

-Through it all our boys were the perfect Travel Dogs, even putting up with a couple seven hour road marathons (with potty breaks for all of us).
+Through it all, our boys were the perfect Travel Dogs.
+They even endured a couple of seven-hour road marathons (with potty breaks for all of us).

 Steve in 2021